Frequently Asked Questions

 How much should my pack and gear weigh to be successful?

-We recommend you take a solid hard look at your pack weight.
+There is no “one size fits all” answer to this question.
+We recommend you take a hard look at your pack weight.
 The lower your pack weight, the better the chance you will get to the end of the Challenge in November.
-Remember, you are out for basically one night and two days.
+Remember, you are only out for one night and two days.
 Most participants overpack food, water, and clothing.
 The pre-hike briefing can help you with gear and food selections.
 Tip: Try a cold meal plan.
 Subway works great for lunch and supper on Saturday.

 What if I get injured?

 In the past 5 years, we have had no serious injuries on the Trace during the Challenge.
-So the chances are marginal but anything can happen on a trail.
+The chances are marginal but anything can happen on a trail.
 If you fall, feel you are injured and can't go on, make camp.
-First get warm, start a fire and wait for the Challenge Staff to come upon you.
-They will access the situation and either go on for help, call for help or send someone to camp for help.
+In winter, focus on getting warm and wait for someone to come upon you.
+They will assess the situation and either go on for help, call for help, or send someone to camp for help.
 You must be prepared at all times to make camp and ride out an injury or being lost.
 If your injury is so severe you can't go on, attempt to dial 911.
+Note: Many sections of the Sheltowee Trace are not covered by cellular service.
+We recommend a satellite communicator or travelling in a group or pair with someone who is carrying one.

 Questions from the Trail Blog Post by Bookie on the Trail